-Anthropologists know a thing or two about behaviour.
+Anthropologists know a thing or two about how people behave.
 They know it can be very informative to just observe people, and not ask questions.
-Observing people is something we researchers devote ourselves to as well and, as business-to-business market researchers, we are experts at observing behaviours in businesses.
+Observing people is something we researchers devote ourselves to as well and, as business-to-business market researchers, we are experts at observing behaviors in businesses.

 Observation is one of the oldest tools in the market researcher’s toolkit.
 During the Second World War, the company “Mass Observation” was set up with the responsibility of establishing the mood of the British population using specialist observers.
 We use the same tools today in our b2b ethnography research to establish how people carry out various aspects of their work.

 While it isn’t always easy to observe somebody in a business environment, we do not need many observations to establish behaviors.
 Our small and specialist b2b ethnography research team is adept at ‘simply melting into the background.’
 We can glean a lot from watching for just a short period of time.